datenstrom/yellow/CONTRIBUTING.md

 Contributing guidelines
 =======================

-You are welcome to contribute.
+Let's make things for people.
 We need you as user, developer or designer.

 ## How to report a problem